djkramnik/Kasparov/README.md

 # Kasparov
-A project I created about a year ago... single page chess app.
+A project I created about a year ago... single page chess app in which you play Gary Kasparov.
+As the game swings in favour of the player/AI sound clips are played to reflect the emotional state of AI Kasparov.
 Right now needs a lot of work, the js coding is atrocious right now.
 But I wanted to have it hosted.
-Used to use a C++ AI engine, but for the sake of practicality is now using garbochess.js library () for AI.
+Used to select moves using a C++ AI engine, but for the sake of practicality is now using garbochess.js library (http://forwardcoding.com/projects/chess/chess.html) for AI.

 TO-DO